 You must provide each application with a name.
-The application name is displayed in the Applications panel in the navigation pane.
-A brief description of the application is also displayed on the application summary page when an application is selected.
-It is also required that you specify the repository for the application.
+The application name is displayed in the Applications panel in the navigation pane once the application is created.
+You must also specify the repository for the application.
 Once the application is created, you cannot change the repository selection.
+An optional brief description of the application can be entered that displays on the application summary page when an application is selected.
 To view this page, see "Application General Properties Page" on page A-24.